souvik-tests/AtByte/README.md

 Change <b>offer-image.jpg</b> to your {image name} or {link}.
 ### 3. Offer Text & Button
 Head over to `<!-- pop area -->` and change accordingly.
+# Deploy
+Head over to [Netlify](https://www.netlify.com/), go to 'site' section & drop your project folder over there.
 # Talk to me
 If you have any issue or problem, feel free & talk to me.
 I will get back to you as soon as possible.